loreanvictor/tmplr/README.md

 Interactive recipes set `tmplr` apart from other scaffolding tools.
 - ☕ They can do simple tasks like removing a license file, updating README using git info, etc.
 - ✨ They can do complex tasks such as adding new packages to a monorepo using chosen presets.
-- 🔒 They can do all of that while remaining safe to run on your machine.
+- 🔒 They are powerful yet safe to run on your machine.
 - 🚀 They are super easy to write, as opposed to bash / python scripts.

 <br/>